emjshrx/neobrutal-portfolio/src/pages/blog/darkmoney.md

 > ... fiat-to-bitcoin bridges will almost always end up demanding a scary amount of personal information from their user, linking that information to a few deposit and withdrawal addresses (often incentivizing continuous reuse).

-Silent payments is a new approach to reusable payment codes, which remove the need for a notification transaction entirely by leveraging the outputs in a transaction to signal to the recipient when funds are intended for them.
-This can make address sharing easier with a static SP(silent payments) address, that transforms to different addresses for each payment.
+Silent Payments (SP) is a new approach to reusable payment codes, which remove the need for a notification transaction entirely by leveraging the outputs in a transaction to signal to the recipient when funds are intended for them.
+This can make address sharing easier with a static SP address, that transforms to different addresses for each payment.
 It will not need complex XPUB management tools, to permenantly stop address reuse.
 Also it can make chain analysis very difficult by never revealing who the receiver is, even if the receiver's SP address is publicly known.
 The main limitations to SP is the large compute needed to scan if we have received a new payment or not but this is a technical problem and can be optimized.

 ![Over-simplified diagram of Silent Payments](../../../public/blog/darkmoney/sp.png)

-Privacy tech such as SP, coin swap, coin join, pay join to name a few are crucial to maintaining privacy in Bitcoin's ecosystem and hence due to the above mentioned 3 reasons, the success of bitcoin itself.
+SP is by no means a silver bullet against all of Bitcoin's Privacy issues but a protocol improvement that is close to my heart for being an unstoppable step in the right direction.
+There are many other Privacy tech such as coin swap, coin join, pay join to name a few are crucial to maintaining privacy in Bitcoin's ecosystem and hence due to the above mentioned 3 reasons, the success of bitcoin itself.

 ## Cypherpunk and Crypto-anarchism